Non-Fiction and Memoir Book Ghostwriting Service

 Thankfully, these days, getting a book to market is comparatively straightforward.
 Today’s authors have several means at their disposal to get their composition onto bookshelves — or readers’ Kindles.
 If conventional publishing is not an option, self-publishing through a service such as Kindle Direct Publishing (KDP) is both quick and easy.

-DSR Ghostwriting offers a contracted book ghostwriting service for non-fiction books or memoirs.
+DSR Ghostwriting offers a contracted book ghostwriting service for non-fiction books or memoirs (only).

 ✓ Interviews: with author and third parties